-As explained in Section (ii) in the Appendix on Reasons common to several requests the test material characterisation does not fulfil the requirements of REACH.
+As explained in the Appendix on Reasons common to several requests your adaptation is rejected.

 Your comments to the draft decision specific to the growth inhibition study aquatic plants are addressed in the Appendix on Reasons common to several requests.